Where is the northern section?

 Installation of separation fencing

-Work starts on Monday 1 December 2025 from Pagram Way, Cambridge (near Orchard Park) to the city bound Histon and Impington stop, south of New Road, Impington.
+Work started on Monday 1 December 2025 from Pagram Way, Cambridge (near Orchard Park) to the city bound Histon and Impington stop, south of New Road, Impington.

-- Route A buses will be diverted from Histon along Cambridge Road and onto Histon Road into Cambridge city centre.
+- Route A buses were diverted from Histon along Cambridge Road and onto Histon Road into Cambridge city centre.

-- Route B buses will divert from Histon along Cambridge Road and via Orchard Park to rejoin the busway.
+- Route B buses were diverted from Histon along Cambridge Road and via Orchard Park to rejoin the busway.

 Please note:

-- Routes A and B will serve the stop outside the Mace shop in Histon (Cambridge-bound).
+- Routes A and B will serve the stop outside the Station Stores in Histon (Cambridge-bound).

 - Route A will no longer serve Orchard Park and will instead serve the first stop on Histon Road (Blackhall Road).